 Labor is the single largest operating cost in most DCs, and travel often accounts for half of all labor time, especially in order picking.
 In some DCs, pickers can travel upwards of 12 miles per shift.
 In order to reduce travel, some warehouses utilize batch picking.
 However, just like any advanced process, there are multiple ways to batch orders.

-Below we’ve included an overview of batch picking, the benefits and two different ways to batch orders – traditional FIFO sequencing and AI intelligent batching.
+This post includes an overview of batch picking, the benefits of batch picking and two different strategies to batch orders – traditional FIFO sequencing and AI-based intelligent batching.

 What is Batch Picking?

 Batch picking is an alternative to discrete order picking.
 In discrete order picking, workers pick each order individually on a trip through a DC or zone.

 In contrast, batch picking (which is also referred to as cluster picking) is a warehouse order picking strategy in which workers pick multiple orders on each trip through a distribution center or zone within the DC.

 Rather than making two discrete trips through a DC to pick two orders, a single picker can pick a batch of two orders on one trip, cutting travel in half.

 - Reduced Travel: Batching allows for pickers to significantly reduce travel.
 If 10 orders are batched together, a picker will be able to pass through the pick zone once as opposed to 10 times,

 - Increased Productivity: Because workers are spending a significantly less time traveling from pick locations and can pick multiple orders at once, they are much more productive and efficient.